 Intel and AMD topped the market for a long time, developing CPUs for brands as renowned as Dell, HP, and ASUS.
 However, Apple (which used to rely on Intel Xeon CPUs) introduced its game-changing processor in 2020.
-It’s called the M1 chip, and it tops the list of the seven best CPUs for music production that you can find above.
+It’s called the M series, and they top the list of the best CPUs for music production that you can find above.
 In 2022, the new series called the M2 chips came into play, beating the M1 chips of 2020 and becoming the most powerful processor series to date.

 All the CPUs listed above should give you more than enough power to run your favorite DAW, be it Logic Pro or Ableton Live, without experiencing any issues.
 But that doesn’t mean you need a state-of-the-art processor to come up with great tracks.
 A high-cost CPU for music production is recommendable if you’re looking to improve your workflow and forget processing problems for good.

 If you’re just starting, you should consider investing your funds in music-production equipment first (everything from a good audio interface to a nice microphone) and only later look for a high-performance CPU.
 To convincingly make music on a computer, you just need the basics: if you have a 64-bit system with a 2.4 GHz quad-core processor and a minimum of 4 GB RAM, you should be fine.